jasonmacduffie/isles-of-maga/README.md

 **Description:** Corvidines are humanoids descended from crows, but have lost the ability to fly due to their size.
 They have a reputation for being wise and crafty, but also grim and mysterious.
 Their association with death is compounded by their relationship to their patron deity, Pastorum.
 They are relatively frail due to their weaker bones from their bird ancestry.

-**Restrictions:** Corvidines may become Clerics, Magic-Users or Thieves.
-They can also multi-class a Magic-User and Thief.
-They are required to have a minimum Wisdom of 9, and a maximum Constitution of 17 due to their natural fragility.
+**Restrictions:** Corvidines are required to have a minimum Wisdom of 9, and a maximum Constitution of 17 due to their natural fragility.
 Corvidines never roll larger than a d6 for hit points, regardless of class.

 **Special Abilities:** Corvidines have an uncanny knowledge of secrecy, and can find hidden doors on 1-2 on 1d6 rather than 1.
 They also have a 1 on 1d6 chance of discovering a secret door on a cursory look.
 Their natural talons give unarmed melee attacks 1d4 damage, which may be lethal.